 Also known as midges or for the Aussies, sandflies.
 These little beasties congregate near water whether it’s a lake or a puddle and their bites are itchy as.
 Like you would for mosquitos, cover up and wear a repellent.

 Jamaica sadly has the highest rate of HIV/AIDS infections in the Caribbean, with an estimated ~30,000 people living with it in 2016.
-Only 32% of those suffering with the disease receive medical treatment.
-While the risk to travelers is low, however it is advised to avoid any sexual relations or getting that holiday tattoo.
+Only 32% of those suffering from the disease receive medical treatment.
+While the risk to travelers is low, however, it is advised that you avoid any sexual relations or getting that holiday tattoo.

 Jamaica has two seasons of rain, May and during the hurricane season.
 There have been recorded instances of major flooding in Jamaica due to high rainfall which can leave roads unusable and towns flooded.

 Like most nations in the Caribbean, Jamaica gets swiped by mother nature occasionally.